Dental Implants in Cornelius, NC

 For some patients, a soft tissue graft may be performed to obtain stronger, healthier gum tissue for the area around the implant.
 A soft tissue graft involves moving a small amount of gum tissue from one part of your mouth to the area around the implant.
 This is usually a short, relatively painless procedure.

-Whether it’s one tooth or an entire arch of teeth that are being replaced, Dr. Rolle will complete the restoration by fitting the replacement tooth (crown) to the affordable dental implant Charlotte and Huntersville, NC.
+Whether it’s one tooth or an entire arch of teeth that are being replaced, Dr. Rolle will complete the restoration by fitting the replacement tooth (crown) to the affordable dental implant in Charlotte Cornelius, Huntersville, and other surrounding areas in NC.
+Get a consultation from Dr. Richard Rolle Jr. for dental implants in Charlotte and Huntersville NC.

 How Long Will My Dental Implant Last?